-Cleveland police officer charged with urinating on child, attempted kidnapping expected to be sentenced to 7 years
+Cleveland police officer charged with urinating on child, attempted kidnapping sentenced to 4 and a half years in prison

 The FOX 8 I-Team confirmed Nhiwatiwa struck a plea deal last month.

-The maximum sentence he faces is 7 and a half years.
+The maximum sentence he faced was 7 and a half years.

-His sentencing for attempted kidnapping, pandering obscenity, disseminating and endangering children is scheduled for 11 a.m.

 41.499320 -81.694361